By RICK BRUNDRETT

 DOT has said 80% of the state’s approximately 42,000 miles of roads needs resurfacing or rebuilding, and identified 465 out of 750 “structurally deficient” bridges to be replaced.

 The Nerve’s latest review found that from July 1, 2017, through Aug.
 31, the total dollar value of completed “pavements” projects statewide was $480.5 million, which represented less than half of DOT’s total estimated $1 billion cost of all such projects.
-The completion rate was about compared to the period ending July 31.
+The completion rate was about the same compared to the period ending July 31.

 In passing the gas-tax-hike law, which raised the state gas tax 12 cents per gallon over six years and increased other vehicle taxes and fees, lawmakers promised the money would be used to fix the state’s deteriorating roads and bridges.